OctopusSamples/SpaceCloner/README.md

 - OverwriteExistingCustomStepTemplates - Indicates if existing custom step templates (not community step templates) should be overwritten.
 Useful when you make a change to a step template you want to move over to another instance.
 Possible values are `true` or `false`.
 Defaults to `false`.
 - OverwriteExistingLifecyclesPhases - Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want applied to applied to another space/instance.
 You would want to leave this to false if the destination lifecycle has different phases.
 Possible values are `true` or `false`.
 Defaults to `false`.
 - OverwriteExistingVariables - Indicates if all existing variables (except sensitive variables) should be overwritten.
 Possible values are `true` or `false`.
 Defaults to `false`.
+- CloneProjectRunbooks - Indicates if project runbooks should be cloned or should be skipped.
+This is useful when you just want a quick copy of a project and the variables, but not the runbooks.
+Possible values are `true` or `false`.
+Defaults to `true`.
 - AddAdditionalVariableValuesOnExistingVariableSets - Indicates a variable on the destination should only have one value.
 You would have multiple values if you were scoping variables.
 Possible values are `true` or `false`.
 Defaults to `false`.

 ## AddAdditionalVariableValuesOnExistingVariableSets further detail